sydneyvert/Fooling-our-Neural-Network/README.md

 # Data Science Toolbox 4

 There is a Jupyter notebook containing the practical part of this report at `./project/report.ipynb`.
 This can be downloaded and run locally, or within Google Colab.
+A copy of the PDF is also in this repo, located at `./project/report.pdf`.

 ## Running locally
 We've frozen our dependencies in `requirements.txt`, so the following should get a local installation up and running: